Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/SearchBundle/README.md

 More about these features can be found in our bundle [documentation](https://github.com/Kunstmaan/KunstmaanSearchBundle/blob/master/Resources/doc/SearchBundle.md)

 Make sure you run ElasticSearch.
-You can downloade it [here](http://www.elasticsearch.org/download/) and extract the files.
-Then run the executable in elasticsearch in the bin directory.
+You can download it [here](http://www.elasticsearch.org/download/) and extract the files.
+Then run the executable 'elasticsearch' in the bin directory.

 ## Installation